mfazail/snip-it/apps/vs-code/README.md

 - Open command pallete and search `Snip It: Delete`
 - Enter the prefix name _e.g. scn:dropdown,fbs:popover, accordion, etc_
 - Then snip will be deleted from your computer
+- You can also delete whole snippets of a library

 <br>